rodrigo-lima/ThenKit/README.md

 ## Keeping It Simple

 There are several existing frameworks for Promises/A+, Reactive, RX, you name it.
 I've used [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) before and it's very powerful.
-But again, the existing frameworks were either *too big* for my use-cas, or not yet fully ported to *Swift 2*.
+But again, the existing frameworks were either *too big* for my use-case, or not yet fully ported to *Swift 2*.

 My main interest was to orchestrate asynchronous into synchronous steps.
 Example is a upload media service, where you have a sequence of networks requests that need to happen in specific sequence.

-**Promises/A+** seemed like a good option, as *"a **promise** represents the eventual result of an asynchronous operation."*
+**Promises/A+** seemed like a good option, as *"a __promise__ represents the eventual result of an asynchronous operation."*

 **ThenKit** implements *Promises/A+* and adds a *Completion* block to be executed after all blocks are fulfilled/rejected.
 It's supposed to be very simple so it might not resolve all your uses cases, i.e. no cancellable or scheduled promises, hot/cold signals, etc...
 There are more complete frameworks for that.